 Have you ever had that one hire who looked great on paper, said all the right things — and then turned out to be the proverbial bad apple?
 This happens more often than you’d think.

 Harvard Business School has labeled these types of employees “toxic.”
 Their study found that avoiding a toxic hire can save $12,500.
 But the cost of just one bad apple affects more than the bottom line; it affects other employees’ morale and productivity.
 In fact, 12 percent of employees will leave their jobs due to a toxic coworker.

 That’s why the candidate evaluation process is so important.
-It weeds out a potential toxic employee and makes sure that the candidate is likely to be a good fit.
+It weeds out a potential toxic employee and makes sure the candidate is likely to be a good fit.